gilescope/dotsamaworld/README.md

 ## License

+The cool emojis currently come from https://github.com/microsoft/fluentui-emoji and are licensed under the MIT license.
+(Thank you for making and open sourcing these.
+I've rendered them to png and baked them into one image.)

-License: MIT/Apache2 just like rust.
+License: MIT or Apache2 at your option just like rust.